Winton, Queensland: Between the World Wars

 In 1918, the Royal opened, and is still in business today.
 It is an outdoor cinema, one of only a few left in Australia.

 Qantas, now the flag carrier airline of Australia, was founded in Winton in 1920.
 Alan Joyce, then CEO of Qantas, cutting a tape to open a monument to that initial event, April 2021.

 In 1920, a new company was founded, Queensland and Northern Territory Aerial Services Limited (now known as Qantas Airways), and for a while, it was headquartered in Winton.

 In 1925, St Paul's Anglican church burned down.
-A new St Paul's church waswas designed by Atkinson Powell & Conrad and built from timber in 1927.
+A new St Paul's church was designed by Atkinson Powell & Conrad and built from timber in 1927.

 In 1927, Winton got electricity.
 This "electric light scheme became an accomplished fact" in January of that year, and by December, it had some 160 subscribers.
 As a business, it was only breaking even, and so it was hoped that there would be more subscribers in the New Year.
 The project's initial cost was £12,000.

 The Prime Minister also came to visit that year.
 On 2 August 1927, Mr. Stanley Bruce and his wife landed on a flight from Longreach in Winton.
 The town's chamber of commerce was ready with a deputation, who wished to discuss "health, railway communication links, and the export of stud sheep" with the Prime Minister, thus reflecting the day's issues of local concern.
 The deputation especially protested the stud sheep exports to Africa.
 Mr. Bruce told the deputation that his Ministry would not consider banning this practice unless the pastoral industry itself requested such action.
 To that end, he suggested that the deputation raise the issue with the pastoralists themselves.
 The Prime Minister left later that day for Hughenden, after having spent less than three hours in Winton.